Protecting your home: Build shear walls to strengthen your foundation

 To prevent the kind of damage pictured above, you can build a series of shear walls to strengthen your foundation.
 Below, three photographs illustrate the basic steps in retrofitting an older house foundation; video at the bottom of this page provides details.
 See the technical drawings below.

 Step 1.
 Lattice is removed from the area to be retrofitted, and forms are set between existing piers.
 Note that the soil has been removed to a depth of one foot (less if you hit solid rock) and rebar installed prior to the pour; anchor bolts (not shown) will be set in the concrete.

 Step 2.
-After the cement has hardened, a sill is anchor-bolted into place, and then cripple studs are toe-nailed into the sill below and existing girder above.
+After the concrete has hardened, a sill is anchor-bolted into place, and then cripple studs are toe-nailed into the sill below and existing girder above.
 Your house now cannot jump up off its piers in an earthquake, for it is tied down to a heavy mass of concrete.

 Step 3.
 The final step is to nail a sheet of ½" plywood across the posts and cripple studs.
 This will now prevent your house from shearing or racking during an earthquake, much as the backing of a bookcase prevents it from shifting sideways.
 A coat of paint will complete the job.

 Shear walls don't need to be built around the entire perimeter of your house.
 It is recommended that you build six walls altogether: one wall on each end of your house (8' long) and two walls on each side of your house (6' long) for a total of six walls.
 A project like this takes a little time and money, but is nothing compared to the cost of rebuilding your house if it shears in an earthquake.